evanderpoel/Cosc-310-IndividualProject/README.md

 ## Updates For The Individual Project
 Since Assignment 3 I have added new features and also enhanced some quality of life features to our chatbot.
 Additions include:
--We added the ability to use the Wolfram Alpha API so we can make queries to get a answer when our bot does not have an appropriate response.
+- We added the ability to use the Wolfram Alpha API so we can make queries to get a answer when our bot does not have an appropriate response.
+- We added the ability to use the Google Translate API so the bot can understand multiple languages and respond back in the appropriate language.

 ---------------------------------------